xelis-project/xelis-blockchain/README.md

 - `transaction_sc_result`: when a valid TX SC Call hash has been executed by chain
 - `new_asset`: when a new asset has been registered
 - `block_ordered` when a block is ordered for the first time or reordered to a new topoheight
+- `block_orphaned` when a block that was previously ordered became orphaned because it was not selected in DAG reorg.

+#### Wallet

+Events availables to subscribe on the wallet API are:
+- `new_topoheight`: when a new topoheight is sent by the daemon
+- `new_asset`: when a new asset has been added to the wallet.
+- `new_transaction`: when a new transaction (coinbase, outgoing, incoming) has been added to wallet history.
+- `balance_changed`: when a balance changes has been detected.
+- `rescan`: when a rescan happened on the wallet.
+- `online`: when the wallet network state is now online.
+- `offline`: whenthe wallet network state is now offline.

 ### XSWD